ibm-cloud-docs/account/catalog-vsi-tutorial.md

 {: #catalog-vsi-public}
 {: step}

 By default, the visibility of the virtual server image is private.
-After you validate it, you can use an API to make the image available for use.
+After you validate it and {{site.data.keyword.cloud_notm}} has granted you access to run the command, you can use an API to make the image available for use.
 For more information, see [Update the visibility of your image](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/tree/v1.0#update-the-visibility-of-your-image-patch-api){: external}.